25 - Do I Need a Financial Advisor?

 You might consider hiring a fee-only advisor if:

 • Your finances are becoming complex: You have stock options, own a business, or have multiple streams of income from a side hustle.
-For instance, successfully managing the income from a venture like the Profit Partners University might warrant professional advice.

 • You lack the time or interest: You are too busy to manage your own finances effectively and want a professional to handle it.